-Step Action

-1 Display the Model Wizard.
+1 Display the Model Builder dialog.

-2 Select the 'Model Patterns' tab.
+2 Click on the <perspective name=""> button and select the required technology.</perspective>

 3 Highlight the Technology.

 4 Select the Technology standards to import.

-5 Click OK to import the framework to your model.
+5 Click on the Create Model button to import the framework to your model.